 Diagnosed with bipolar disorder, depression, and anxiety at a young age, Lui tends to overthink every aspect of his life.
 He imagines fantastical situations, alternate realities loosely based on his own experiences.

 Lui’s parents consider music an important educational tool.
 When Lui was 4, his parents signed him up for violin lessons.
 However, he became passionate about 90s and 2000s rock bands after borrowing his eldest sister’s MP3 player.
 A few weeks later, he picked up his first acoustic guitar.
 He started guitar lessons and began learning Beatles songs by ear.
 Lui's love for The Beatles and all things psychedelic rock and power-pop never diminished, but instead contributed to his style.
 He does everything, from song conception and production to mixing and mastering, at his home studio in Grayslake, Illinois.

-Lui's influences include several Elephant 6 bands (Neutral Milk Hotel, The Olivia Tremor Control, The Apples in Stereo, and Major Organ and the Adding Machine, to name a few), as well as Mike Krol, Matt Mahaffey (of sElf), Queen, Jellyfish, The Beatles, Bowie, and many others.
+Lui's influences include several Elephant 6 bands (Neutral Milk Hotel, The Olivia Tremor Control, The Apples in Stereo, and Major Organ and the Adding Machine, to name a few), as well as King Gizzard & the Lizard Wizard, Matt Mahaffey (of sElf), Queen, Jellyfish, The Beatles, Bowie, Ty Segall, Brian Wilson, and many others.

 "Lovely" is about being a little too cautious in life due to your past mistakes.
 But it’s also about learning from those mistakes and growing as a person.
 The production pushes for a more progressive and freak-folk edge while maintaining the chamber pop sensibilities of the last album: Truth Is Like a Seed.